vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/15_Nuclear_Energy.md

 While only fission has been successfully implemented as a source of societal energy, both types essentially boil down to the same thing: a source of heat to make steam and drive a heat engine.
 How and why nuclear material generates heat will be a primary focus of this chapter.
 Many practical concerns surround nuclear power, such as safety, weapons, waste, and proliferation of dangerous material.
 Self-pride for the impressive accomplishment of mastering nature well enough to implement nuclear power may not adequately justify continued reliance upon it-even if it is not a direct emitter of CO2.

 Understanding nuclear energy requires a longer journey than was needed for hydroelectricity, wind, and solar photovoltaics.
-We first learn about the nucleus and its many configurations, how nuclei transform from one to another through radioactive decay, the role E = mc2 plays, and finally dig into the workings of fission and fusion.
+We first learn about the nucleus and its many configurations, how nuclei transform from one to another through radioactive decay, the role $E = mc^2$ plays, and finally dig into the workings of fission and fusion.

 ## 15.1 The Nucleus
 First, what is a nucleus?
 Every (neutral) atom consists of a positively- charged nucleus surrounded by a cloud of negative electrons (Figure 15.1).